RRZE-HPC/likwid/doc/archs/haswellep.md

 \anchor HASEP_MBOX
 <H2>Memory controller counters</H2>
 <P>The Intel&reg; Haswell EP/EN/EX microarchitecture provides measurements of the integrated Memory Controllers (iMC) in the Uncore.
 The description from Intel&reg;:<BR>
-<I>The integrated Memory Controller provides the interface to DRAM and communicates to the rest of the uncore through the Home Agent (i.e. the iMC does not connect to the Ring).<BR>
+<I>The Intel&reg; Xeon processor E5 v3 family integrated Memory Controller provides the interface to DRAM and communicates to the rest of the uncore through the Home Agent (i.e. the IMC does not connect to the Ring).<BR>
 In conjunction with the HA, the memory controller also provides a variety of RAS features, such as ECC, lockstep, memory access retry, memory scrubbing, thermal throttling, mirroring, and rank sparing.
 </I><BR>
 The integrated Memory Controllers performance counters are exposed to the operating system through PCI interfaces.
 There may be two memory controllers in the system (E7-8800 v2).
 There are 4 different PCI devices per memory controller, each covering one memory channel.
 Each channel has 4 different general-purpose counters and one fixed counter for the DRAM clock.
 The four channels of the first memory controller are MBOX0-3, the four channels of the second memory controller (if available) are named MBOX4-7.
 The name MBOX originates from the Nehalem EX Uncore monitoring where those functional units are called MBOX.